dorota-wasiak/dorota-wasiak.github.io/aisia-tool/docs/01-business-case.md

 ***In scope***

- - Guided completion of a full AI System Impact Assessment across seven structured sections
+ - Guided completion of a full AI System Impact Assessment across eight structured sections
  - Risk scoring matrix with automatic calculation of severity and likelihood scores
  - Identification and flagging of high-risk impacts requiring mandatory mitigation before deployment
  - Assignment of risk ownership and mitigation status for each identified impact